tzickel/justredis/README.md

 pool_factory ("auto")
-    "auto" / "cluster" - Try to figure out automatically what the Redis server type is (currently cluster / no-cluster) "pool" - Force non cluster aware connection pool (simpler code) address (None)
+    "auto" / "cluster" - Try to figure out automatically what the Redis server type is (currently cluster / no-cluster) "pool" - Force non cluster aware connection pool (simpler code) "sentinel" - Use a Redis sentinel server to check which Redis server to connect to address (None)
     An (address, port) tuple for tcp sockets, the default is (localhost, 6379) An string if it's a path for unix domain sockets, the default is "/tmp/redis.sock"